ZQuestClassic/zquestclassic.com/content/docs/2.55/index.md

 ZQuest Classic has grown by a ***huge*** amount between 2.50.2/2.53 and 2.55 versions.
 There are many new features, for gameplay, editing, UI, ease-of-use, scripting, and really every possible part of the engine you could imagine.
 We fully support Mac and Linux again, in addition to an experimental [web](https://web.zquestclassic.com) version.

 This page details many of the new features added in 2.55.
 Unmentioned is all the bugs that have been fixed.
-You can check out the [2.55 alpha release notes](/releases/) for an exhaustive list of what changed.
+You can check out the [2.55 alpha release notes](/changelog/) for an exhaustive list of what changed.

+## Updater

+You can now quickly update ZC using the software updater.
+Either run `zupdater.exe` or use the Update tab in the launcher to check for and grab the latest version.
+The updater will only grab the latest version of the release channel you are using - so the updater run in 2.55 will only get 2.55 updates, and never update to 3.0 or beyond.

+## Player

+* The maximum saves limit of 15 is no more
+* Save files are now saved as individual files in a folder named `saves/`.
+You can easily import your old `zc.sav` file by placing it in the `saves/` folder.
+On start up, ZC will split up your saves and store the original in `saves/backups/`
+* Every time you save ZC will store a backup of the `.sav` file in `saves/backups/`
+* Play sessions can be recorded and saved to a replay file (`.zplay`).
+This is primarily for testing purposes, but you may also use it to share with others you playing your favorite quest, or as a tool for testing parts of your own quest.
+To record your new games, select the option `ZC > Replay > Enable recording new saves`.
+Sending your `.zplay` files to the developers is a great way contribute to ZC development, because we can turn it into a test that prevents bugs from ever breaking that quest!
+* Some wider support for gamepads
+* Configurable snapshot image scale (also for the editor)

 ## Editor